Grokzen/pykwalify/docs/validation-rules.rst

 Desc
 ----

-Description of schema.
+Description of the schema.

-This have no effect on the parsing, but is useful for humans to read.
+This has no effect on the parsing but is useful for humans to read.
 Similar to ``name``.

 Value for desc ``MUST`` be a string otherwise a ``RuleError`` will be raised upon usage.